 Except for employees regularly assigned to work 12-hour shifts, , contractual overtime shall be defined as any authorized time worked in excess of forty (40) hours worked within a seven (7) day workweek, which begins Sunday morning at 12:00 a.m., and ends Saturday night at 11:59 p.m., and shall be compensable at the rate of one and one-half times the overtime worked, whether compensated by monetary payment or by the granting of compensatory time off.
 The employee has the choice of selecting monetary payment or time off.

 For employees regularly assigned to work 12-hour shifts, contractual overtime shall be defined as hours worked in excess of eighty-four (84) hours in a 14-day, County-established pay period.

-For purposes of determining eligibility for overtime compensation, any absence with pay, except sick leave, shall be considered as time worked.
-Sick leave will be considered as time worked under the following conditions:
+For purposes of determining eligibility for contractual overtime compensation, any absence with pay, except sick leave, shall be considered as time worked.

-Sick leave will not be considered as time worked for the purpose of contractual overtime under the following conditions:
+Sick leave will be considered as time worked for the purpose of contractual overtime under the following conditions:

 - The potential overtime hours occur due to the employee being called into work while officially assigned to be in an On-Call status within the same seven (7) day workweek (which begins Sunday morning at 12:00 a.m., and ends Saturday night at 11:59 p.m.), in which the sick leave occurs.